Originally published on March 8, 2021. Updated January 23, 2023.

 - A shadow or “curtain” obscuring part of your field of vision

-When you suffer from vision problems that last months, or even for the rest of your life, because of a negligent driver, they deserve to be held accountable.
-Especially if your vision problems affect your ability to work and provide for yourself or your family.
+When you suffer from long-lasting or permanent vision problems because of a negligent driver, they should be held accountable.
+It is especially important to speak to a lawyer if your vision problems affect your ability to work and provide for yourself or your family.

 I Have Vision Problems After My Car Accident, But I Didn’t Hit My Head

 One very common misconception is that you need to actually hit your head to suffer a brain injury.
-People may think that just because they weren’t knocked out or didn’t get a bump on their head from whacking it against an object in an accident, it means their symptoms can’t be from a head injury.
+People may think that just because they weren’t knocked out or didn’t get a bump on their head from hitting it against a dashboard or window in a crash, it means their symptoms can’t be from a head injury.

 However, brain injuries don’t always happen from your head hitting something.
-Brain injuries occur from your brain colliding against the walls of your skull, and the impact of a fall, hit, or auto accident can cause this to happen even if your head didn’t make contact with anything.
+Brain injuries occur from your brain colliding against the walls of your skull, and the force involved in a fall, hit, or auto accident can cause this to happen even if your head didn’t make contact with anything.

-See a doctor right away for a diagnosis, and make sure to tell them you were involved in an accident, and when it happened.
+See a doctor right away for a diagnosis, as it may be an eye or brain injury.
+Also, make sure to tell them you were involved in an accident, and when it happened.